Wadai Sultanate

-The Wadai Sultanate (سلطنة وداي Saltanat Waday, royaume du Ouaddaï, Fur: Burgu or Birgu; 1501–1912) was an African sultanate located to the east of Lake Chad in present-day Chad and the Central African Republic.
+The Wadai Sultanate (سلطنة وداي Saltanat Waday, royaume du Ouaddaï, Fur: Burgu or Birgu; 1635–1912), sometimes referred to as the Maba Sultanate (Sultanat Maba), was an African sultanate located to the east of Lake Chad in present-day Chad and the Central African Republic.
 It emerged in the seventeenth century under the leadership of the first sultan, Abd al-Karim, who overthrew the ruling Tunjur people of the area.
-It occupied land previously held by the Sultanate of Darfur (in present-day Sudan) to the northeast of the Sultanate of Baguirmi.
+It bordered the Sultanate of Darfur and the Sultanate of Baguirmi.

 History

 Origins

-Prior to the 1630s, Wadai, also known as Burgu to the people of Darfur, was a pre-Islamic Tunjur kingdom, established around 1501.
-The Arab migrants to the area which became Wadai claimed to be descendants of the Abbasid Caliphs, specifically from Salih ibn Abdallah ibn Abbas.
-Yame, an Abbasid leader, settled with Arab migrants in Debba, near the future capital of Ouara (Wara).
+Prior to the 1630s, the region was ruled by the Tunjur kingdom, established around the 15th century.
+The Arab migrants to the area for trade which became Wadai claimed to be descendants of the Abbasid Caliphs, specifically from Salih ibn Abdallah ibn Abbas.
+Yame, a Maba leader brought Islam to their people after he himself embraced Islam, Arab migrants settled in Debba, near the future capital of Ouara (Wara).

-In 1635, the Maba and other small groups in the region rallied to the Islamic banner of Abd al-Karim Al Abbasi (son of Yame the Abbasid), who was descended from an Abbasid noble family, led an invasion from the east and overthrew the ruling Tunjur dynasty (who originated from the east in Darfur), who at the time was led by a king named Daud.
-Abd al-Karim secured and centralized his power in the area by marrying the Tunjur King Daud's daughter, Meiram Aisa, and then forming other marriage pacts with local dynasties and tribes, such as the Mahamid and Beni Halba tribes.
-Abd al-Karim became the first Kolak (Sultan) of a dynasty that lasted until the arrival of the French.
+In 1635, the Maba and other small groups in the region rallied to the Islamic banner of Abd al-Karim, who was descended from the Maba tribe noble family, and overthrew the ruling Tunjur dynasty, who at the time was led by a king named "Daud".
+Abd al-Karim secured and centralized his power in the area by marrying the Tunjur King Daud's daughter, Meiram Aisa, and then forming other marriage pacts with local dynasties and tribes, such as the Masalit and Dajo tribes.
+Abd al-Karim built his capital at Wara and founded the Kolak dynasty, and made Islam the state religion despite most commoners following traditional religions.

-During much of the 17th and 18th century, the history of Wadai is marked by wars between Wadai and the Sultanate of Darfur, Bagirmi, Kanem-Bornu.
-They fought for access to Wadai's slaves and eunuchs for sale to the Arab courts.
-Under the rule of Abd al-Karim's grandson, Ya'qub Arus (1681–1707), the country suffered terrible drought that lasted for several years.
+After Abd al-Karim's death, Wadai's history was marked by civil wars and hostile relations with Bornu and Darfur.
+Wadai's wealth came from slave trading and the procurement of slaves in raids.
+Throughout the 17th century, Wadai was a tributary of the Darfur, however towards the end of the century kolak Ya'qub Arus refused to pay tribute, securing Wadai's independence, likely owing to Wadai's growth in economic and military power.
+Darfur attacked Wadai but was defeated.
+Under Ya'qub's rule Wadai suffered a terrible drought.

-Expansion
+Ya'qub's son, Joda, expanded the state southwards and into the Tunjur heartland of Mondo.